 embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

-STEIN – an allegory on the theme of the compulsion to conform
+STONE – an allegory on the theme of the compulsion to conform

 Stones fallen out of rocks on the surface of the earth – rounded weightlessly in the currents of water, ice, sun and wind – a pebble exists like a human being on the living surface of the earth.
 Rolling stones … rubble and boulders in the mass, but as a single pebble as unique as every single person.